Goodreads: 2013 acquisition by Amazon

 In March 2013, Amazon made an agreement to acquire Goodreads in the second quarter of 2013 for an undisclosed sum.
 Amazon had previously purchased the competitor Shelfari in 2008, with the Goodreads purchase "stunning" the book industry.
 The Authors Guild called it a "truly devastating act of vertical integration" and that Amazon's 'control of online bookselling approaches the insurmountable.'
 There were mixed reactions from Goodreads users, at the time totaling 16 million members.
 Goodreads founder Otis Chandler said that "his management team would remain in place to guard the reviewing process" with the acquisition.
 Chandler continued running Goodreads until 2019.
 The New York Times noted that Goodreads, at the time of the acquisition, had a more reputable reviewing system than Amazon's.
 The paper also said that: "Goodreads was a rival to Amazon as a place for discovering books" and that this deal "consolidates Amazon's power to determine which authors get exposure for their work".

 Noting that some authors had been "too aggressive in their self-promotion" (as Goodreads admitted in an email) and that some readers had responded with aggression, in September 2013, Goodreads announced it would delete, without warning, reviews that threatened authors or mentioned authors' behavior.
 As of April 2020, the site's guidelines still state that "reviews that are predominantly about an author's behavior and not about the book will be deleted."

 2014–2023

 In January 2016, Amazon announced that it would shut down Shelfari in favor of Goodreads, effective March 16, 2016.
 Users were offered the ability to export data and migrate accounts.
 In April 2016, Goodreads announced that over 50 million user reviews had been posted to the website.

-In 2023, Jane Friedman discovered listings of six books, probably written using AI generative models (LLM), fraudulently using her name, on Amazon and Goodreads.
+In 2023, Jane Friedman discovered listings of six books, which she believed to have been written using AI generative models (LLM), fraudulently using her name, on Amazon and Goodreads.
 Amazon and Goodreads resisted removing the fraudulent titles until the author's complaints went viral on social media.